haseeb-cb/fundamentals-of-gis/Content/8_Exercise.md

 ### Getting familiar with the data

-1. Download, unzip and open the exercise 3 data in QGIS from the course Moodle page (see tips for effective adding of layers below!).
+1. **Download, unzip and open the exercise 8 data in QGIS from the course Moodle page** (see tips for effective adding of layers below!).
 Then explore the attribute tables to familiarize yourself with what sorts of data you actually have (this is always a good practice).
 	1. The fields you want to focus on (total floor area, m2) are:
 		- kara_yht in the SeutuRAMAVA layer